jon241/vehicleapi/README.md

 To deploy I really wanted GitHub main branch to do it but I haven't been able to get it to work yet getting the AWS credentials.
 For now, I will use `serverless deploy --aws-profile sls-vehicle-api-admin` to deploy to AWS myself.

 ### To Do
+- `GET /vehicles/{id}` return 404 record not found when not found in DDB
-- `GET /vehicles/{id}` return 404 when record not found
+- `GET /vehicles/{id}` return 404 record not found when id not valid
 - `POST /vehicles` More validation for characters for the vehicle number plate.
+Regex check might be more helpful.
 - `POST /vehicles` More validation for range/min/max for the vehicle year.
+- `POST /vehicles` If the vehicle already exists then return 201 as usual.
 - Much better logging and metrics.
 - Refactor tests.
 - Enable the environment variable DYNAMODB_TABLE to be used in the `create-tables-locally.js` script.